My Library Account Login

 How to order

-If you need assistance, a price quote, or an estimated delivery prior to filling out the form, please contact Laurette Walsh or Catherine Doll.
-Download the requisition-form.pdf, have it signed, and send the form via intercampus mail to Laurette or Catherine.
-Alternately you can scan and email it to them.
+If you need assistance, a price quote, or an estimated delivery prior to filling out the form, please contact Laurette Walsh.
+Download the requisition-form.pdf, have it signed, and send the form via intercampus mail to Laurette.
+Alternately, you can scan and email it.

 Departmental cost code with authorizing signature, name of requestor, campus, department and room number for delivery of item(s), and date by which the material is required.
 Please allow 6-8 weeks to acquire materials.
 Some materials may arrive quicker, but this cannot be guaranteed.
 Include as much of the following information as possible: